Supporting copy for the Request Service call out button.

 -

 How long does the driver's education course last?
 That depends on your experience and ability.
 If you are a great driver or learn fast, you can finish in a couple of weeks.
 High level students, which can miss school to drive weekdays can finish in a few days during the school year.
-In the 20 years at Wichita Driving School, the average time for finishing is 4-6 weeks.
+In the 20+ years at Wichita Driving School, the average time for finishing is 4-6 weeks.
 Students, which have the busiest schedules, or need more time (in between to practice with family) may take 2-3 months.
 Low level students in extreme cases may take 4-6 months, if they are striving to practice more and improve on their own, because their current skill level is not close to passing.
 NOTE: If a student does not pass within 6 months, then they are dropped from the program.
 Students, which fail the driving portion can retake driver's education again sometime in the future or test out at the DMV when they are eligible.

 -Does it matter if I have zero experience?
 No, it does not.
 But if you lack driving experience, prepare to practice (during the duration of our course) with your parents, or with other adult licensed drivers (which have at least a year experience).
 If you learn quickly, then this is not as important, but if you struggle at driving it is critical --that you practice to pass the course.
-Since 2003, we have taught over 25,000 Wichita students, and we experience a wide spectrum of individuals.
+Since 2003, we have taught over 30,000 Wichita teenagers, and we experience a wide spectrum of individuals.
 We've seen students with disabilities (practice over 50+ hours with their family in a 9–10-week span) in order to pass the course.
 On the other hand, we've seen typical students (which don't put in the time or effort to practice on their own) fail the course because of lack of driving skill, driving aptitude, or motivation.

 -